 Getting Salvia to work will require some developer knowledge.

-Read more about Salvia from the Regional State Administrative Agency's website article
+Learn more about Salvia from the Regional State Administrative Agency's website article.

-The user interface of the tool is really nice to use.
+The user interface of the tool is nice to use.
 The results the tool gives aren't the best if you are new to accessibility.
-But still, the tool is available to us for free, so can't really complain!
-The Regional State Administrative Agency has information about the licensing of the tool on their website.
+But still, the tool is available to us for free, so can't complain!
+The Regional State Administrative Agency has information about the licensing of the tool on its website.
 Make sure to check that before you use the tool.

 There are a lot of paid tools available.
 Some are better than others.
 These are the three that I know about the most.

 If you've read about accessibility in English, you will likely have encountered Deque.
-Or if you have taken part in the axe-cons.
+Deque also organises the axe-con events.

 I would imagine their Axe Monitor is a great tool for accessibility monitoring.
 But because I work at an agency, I haven't seen the software in action.
 And why does it matter that I work at an agency, you might ask?
 Because agencies are competing in the same space as they are.
-So they sell the Monitor product directly to owners of services.
+So they sell the Monitor product directly to owners of services and not to agencies.

 You might have also heard about Eficode.
 They do a lot of things on many fronts, including accessibility.
 They have released their accessibility monitoring tool.

 Siteimprove is another well-known player in the market.
 Their tool offers other qualities on top of accessibility monitoring such as SEO and quality assurance.
-Far from cheap, but it does have good quality results.
+Far from cheap, but it does have good quality results and a lot of different features.

 If neither of the self-hosted or paid services are an option for you, don't worry.
 There are a lot of free tools available as well that don't require coding expertise.